Stable moduli spaces of hermitian forms: Recollections on Poincar e categories

 A hermitian structure on a small stable $\infty$-category $\C$ is a reduced, quadratic functor $\QF \colon \C\op \rightarrow \Spa$.
 A pair $(\C,\QF)$ consisting of this data is called a hermitian category.
 These organise into an $\infty$-category $\Cath$ whose morphisms consist of hermitian functors, that is pairs $(f,\eta)$ where $f \colon \C \rightarrow \C'$ is an exact functor and $\eta \colon \QF \Rightarrow \QF' \circ f\op$ is a natural transformation, see \cite[Section 1.2]{9authI}.

 To such a hermitian category is associated its category of hermitian forms $\catforms(\C,\QF)$: Objects are pairs $(X,q)$ where $X \in \C$ and $q$ is a $\QF$-hermitian form on $X$, i.e.\ a point in $\Omega^\infty \QF(X)$.
 Morphisms are maps in $\C$ preserving the hermitian forms.
+We shall denote the groupoid core of $\catforms(\C,\QF)$ by $\spcforms(\C,\QF)$.
 In order to impose a non-degeneracy condition on the forms in $\catforms(\C,\QF)$, one needs a non-degeneracy condition on the hermitian \(\infty\)-category $(\C,\QF)$ itself.
 To this end recall the classification of quadratic functors from Goodwillie calculus, see \cite[Section 1.3]{9authI}: Any reduced quadratic functor uniquely extends to a cartesian diagram

 where $\Lin_\QF \colon \C\op \rightarrow \Spa$ is linear (i.e.\ exact) and $\Bil_\QF \colon \C\op \times \C\op \rightarrow \Spa$ is bilinear (i.e.\ exact in each variable) and symmetric (i.e.\ comes equipped with a refinement to an element of $\Fun(\C\op \times \C\op,\Spa)^\hC$, with $\Ct$ acting by flipping the input variables).